monday15/lounge-gtk-theme/README.md

 ## Attention!

-**Updating from version ≤ 1.16 to version ≥ 1.17 (will be released soon) requires comlete removal of theme files (folders `/usr/share/themes/Lounge` and `/usr/share/themes/Lounge-night`, icons folder doesn't require removal).**
+**Updating from version ≤ 1.16 to version ≥ 1.17 requires comlete removal of theme files before installation (folders `/usr/share/themes/Lounge` and `/usr/share/themes/Lounge-night`, icons folder doesn't require removal).**

 ## News
 New build option implemented in 1.16 - gtk2-solid-menu, by default it is turned off.
 Looks bad in Gnome, but provides better expirience for Xfce/Sway users.
 [Screenshot from Xfce with comparison](https://user-images.githubusercontent.com/42862490/54489243-230b9280-48cc-11e9-9191-7912a4ef328f.png).
 Installation section updated with option description.
 There is an additional package for Fedora xfce/sway users.